Oma’s Pride Raw Mixes Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Free of any plant-based protein boosters, this looks like the profile of a raw product containing a significant amount of meat.

-Oma’s Pride Raw Mixes dog food is a meat-based raw product using a generous amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Oma’s Pride Raw Mixes is a meat-based grain-free raw dog food using a generous amount of species-specific meats and organs as its main sources of animal protein, thus earning the brand 3.5 stars.

 Recommended (but not as the sole component of a dog’s diet).